pranavanil47/SecureScanPro/replit.md

 ## Overview

 This is a full-stack security scanner application built with React frontend and Express backend.
-The application allows users to upload ZIP files containing code repositories and performs comprehensive security analysis using Trivy scanner.
-It provides vulnerability scanning (SCA/SAST) and generates Software Bill of Materials (SBOM) reports.
+The application allows users to upload ZIP files containing code repositories and performs comprehensive security analysis using Trivy scanner for SCA/SBOM generation and Semgrep for SAST analysis.
+It provides vulnerability scanning and generates Software Bill of Materials (SBOM) reports with dark theme support.

 ## User Preferences